Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Numerical Results

 \subsection{Experimental setup}

-We evaluate the detection performance of TI-detector under situations with $(N,M)=(200,128)$ and $(300,192)$, where the ratio $M/N=0.64$ is fixed.
-A transmitted signal is generated as i.i.d. random variables with a distribution $p(x=1)=p(x=-1)=1/2$.
+A transmitted vector $x$ is generated uniformly at random.
 The BER is then evaluated for a given SNR.
-Following the VC scenario, we use randomly generated channel matrices for BER estimation, where a channel matrix is kept constant for consecutive $D$ trials.
+We use randomly generated channel matrices for BER estimation.

-TI-detector was implemented by PyTorch 0.4.0 \cite{PyTorch}.
+TPG-detector was implemented by PyTorch 0.4.0 \cite{PyTorch}.
 The following numerical experiments were carried out on a PC with GPU NVIDIA GerForce GTX 1080 and Intel Core i7-6700K CPU 4.0GHz $\times$ 8.
-In this paper, a training process is executed with $T=50$ rounds using the Adam optimizer~\cite{Adam} with learning rate $\epsilon$.
+In this paper, a training process is executed with $T=50$ rounds using the Adam optimizer~\cite{Adam}.
 A training process takes within 25 minutes under our environment.
-The hyperparameters of TI-detector are $(D,K,\epsilon) = (1250,2000,0.025)$ for $(N,M)=(200,128)$ and $(1000,1500,0.025)$ for $(300,192)$.
-To calculate the BER of TI-detector, a sign function $\mathrm{sgn}(z)$ which takes $-1$ if $z\le 0$ and $1$ otherwise is applied to the final estimate $s_{T+1}$.
+To calculate the BER of TPG-detector, a sign function $\mathrm{sgn}(z)$ which takes $-1$ if $z\le 0$ and $1$ otherwise is applied to the final estimate $s_{T+1}$.

-As the baselines of detection performance, we use the IW-SOAV \cite{IW-SOAV2} and the standard MMSE detector.
+As the baselines of detection performance, we use the ERTS~\cite{ERTS}, IW-SOAV~\cite{IW-SOAV2}, and the standard MMSE detector.
+The ERTS is a heuristic algorithm based on a tabu search for overloaded MIMO systems.
+The parameters of ERTS is based on~\cite{ERTS}.
 The IW-SOAV is a double loop algorithm whose inner loop is the W-SOAV optimization recovering a signal using a proximal operator.
-Each round of the W-SOAV takes $O(MN)$ computational steps, which is comparable to that of TI-detector.
+Each round of the W-SOAV takes $O(MN)$ computational steps, which is comparable to that of TPG-detector.
 After finishing an execution of the inner loop with $K_{\mathrm{itr}}$ iterations, several parameters are then updated in a re-weighting process based on a tentative recovered signal.
 This procedure is repeated $L$ times in the outer loop.
 The total number of steps of the IW-SOAV is thus $K_{\mathrm{itr}} L$.
 In the following, we use the simulation results in~\cite{IW-SOAV2} with $K_{\mathrm{itr}}=50$.